-- If the changes to the Allowed NSSAI does not require the UE to perform immediately a Registration procedure because they do not affect the existing connectivity to Network Slices (i.e. any S-NSSAI(s) the UE is connected to), then the serving AMF indicates to the UE the need for the UE to perform a Registration procedure but does not release the NAS signalling connection to the UE after receiving the acknowledgement from UE.
-The UE initiates a Registration procedure with the registration type Mobility Registration Update after the UE enters CM-IDLE state due to inactivity.
+- If the changes to the Allowed NSSAI does not require the UE to perform immediately a Registration procedure because they do not affect the existing connectivity to Network Slices (i.e. any S-NSSAI(s) the UE is connected to), then the serving AMF takes no further action after receiving the acknowledgement from the UE.
+If the UE requires to connect to an S-NSSAI included in the new Configured NSSAI for the Serving PLMN but not included in the new Allowed NSSAI then the UE initiates a Registration procedure with the registration type Mobility Registration Update.